 What is SPORE?

 SPORE stands for Specialized Program of Research Excellence.
 Funded by the National Cancer Institute (NCI) with a $12.75 million grant, the program is part of a nationwide initiative to speed the flow of promising knowledge from the laboratory to the clinic, where it will benefit patients the most.
 This SPORE will enhance MD Anderson's ongoing efforts to develop new, better treatments and therapies for leukemia, and to understand the biological basis of clinical observations.
-MD Anderson also has SPORE grants to study bladder, brain, melanoma, multiple myeloma, uterine, prostate, lung, thyroid and ovarian cancers.
+MD Anderson also has SPORE grants to study lung, endometrial, prostate, ovarian, melanoma, gastrointestinal, brain and hepatocellular cancers.

 Joe Moakley Research Excellence Program